emammendes/Constrained-model-predictive-control-synthesis/README.md

 In the script you will find the following main flags:

+1) flagc - if it is set to 1 the constrained problem on the input will be solved.
+It it is set to 2 the constrained problem on the state and input will be tacked with otherwise an unconstrained problem will be solved.

-1) flagx - if flagx = 0, the initial conditions for the states x are always 1, that is, x(:,1)=[1;1].
-If flagx = 1, the initial conditions are chosen randomly from an uniform distribution U(-1,1).
+2) flagx - if flagx = 0, the initial conditions for the states x are always 1, that is, x(:,1)=[1;1] (You can change the values by editing the script).
+If flagx = 1, the initial conditions are chosen randomly from an uniform distribution U(-umax,umax), where the value of umax can be chosen by editing the script.
 The default is flagx=0.

-2) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
+3) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
 If flagr = 1, the initial model is randomly chosen from the set {1,2,3}.

 The main parameters are: